anshu-ravi-zz/ADS-Group-Project/README.md

 1) Posting a new job: - Our job inserting function has the purpose of enabling club representatives to upload available job positions.
-    - The user will be asked to enter the following details about the job
+    - The user will first be asked to enter some details about the job
     - **User input**: A job title, the position, the club, the location (Madrid, Segovia or Online), an email address, the time of the year (spring or fall), and a job description.
     - **Output**: A confirmatory message saying that the job has been added.